Skoda’s smallest SUV makes a big impression

-- Not as distinctive as the Yeti
+- Not as sharp to drive as some rivals

 Kodiak Island in Alaska was the source of the new badge – where the population refers to a car as a ‘kaa’rak’, while an arrow (like the one on the Skoda badge) is called a ‘roq’.
 And so, Karoq was born.

 Regardless of etymology, the new car will need to stand apart from the Yeti because for a brief time the two will be sold alongside each other - production of the older model will stop when the new car starts – but you’ll be able to buy both in later this year, while dealers still have Yeti models left well into 2018.